rayguna/NoTes/README.md

 4. The newly generated elements will be linked automatically to the existing table and its fields.

-## To dos:

-- Create scaffold_controller for each table.
-- You may want to force user to create subjects first.
-- you may need to create a new table called subjects.

 # Appendix:

 ## A. References